kalekseev/django-geoipdb-loader/README.rst

 If you don't mind installing and configuring
-`official geoipupdate <http://dev.maxmind.com/geoip/geoipupdate/>`_ on your server then I'd recommend to use it
+`official geoipupdate <http://dev.maxmind.com/geoip/geoipupdate/>`_ on your server then I'd recommend to use it.
 If you want a simple method to download db files via django command or schedule updates using celery then this app is the way to go.